tomjoht/tomjoht.github.io/_posts/2016/6/2016-06-21-visual-illustrations-for-technical-concepts.md

 title: "Examples of visual communication in developer documentation with the Android Vocabulary Glossary"
 categories:
 - visual-communication
-keywords:
+keywords: visuals, android, google, visual communication, developer documentation
 summary: "I often hear tech writers in developer doc say they don't use a lot of visuals because users just want code samples.
-While code samples certainly connect well with users, there's also room for clarifying difficult concepts through conceptual illustrations.
+While code samples certainly connect well with users, there's also room to clarify difficult concepts through conceptual illustrations.
 The Android Vocabulary Glossary provides a perfect example of this."
 thumb: setterthumb.png
 ---